systeminit/si/app/docs/src/explanation/working-on-si.md

 With that in hand, an engineering team can get to work.

-## How you can participate
+## How You Can Participate

-For every opportunity we take, we:
+For every opportunity we take, we aim to:

 * Publish a blog that walks you through the opportunity
 * Publish a video walk-through of the opportunity, persona, and story map
-* Update the Road Map
+* Update the Roadmap
 * Post weekly demos to YouTube and our [Changelog](../changelog/index.md)

 The simplest way to participate is to give us feedback on [Discord](https://discord.gg/system-init).

-If you want to make a larger contribution, you can reach out to us on Discord, and we can run this process together.
+If you'd like to make a larger contribution, you can contact us on Discord, and we can run this process together.
 It will help us align on the solution before you start writing code and ensure we're all aligned before you invest a lot of time.